toastedlime/wp-attachment-importer/readme.txt

 The license and copyright applies to all resources bundled with this plugin, except as noted below:

-Portions of this plugin use code from [WordPress Importer](http://wordpress.org/extend/plugins/wordpress-importer/) which is distributed under the terms of the GNU GPL v2, Copyright (C) 2013 wordpressdotorg.
+Portions of this plugin use code from:

+* [WordPress Importer](http://wordpress.org/extend/plugins/wordpress-importer/) which is distributed under the terms of the GNU GPL v2, Copyright (C) 2013 wordpressdotorg.
+* [jQuery UI Smoothness Theme](http://jqueryui.com/themeroller/) which is distributed under the terms of MIT License, Copyright (C) 2014 jQuery Foundation and other contributors.

+== Installation ==

+1. Either a) download from the WordPress plugin repository, or b) upload the attachment-importer directory to your plugins directory.
+2. Navigate to Plugins -> Attachment Importer and activate.
+3. Go to Media -> Attachment Importer to run.

+== Changeset ==

+= 0.5.3 =

+* Added option to add five second delay between image ajax requests
+* Reformat Readme
+* Added jQuery tooltip